 FWS 121 Henry V and the Battle of Agincourt

 State University of New York, College of Geneseo, 2008

 INTD105 War Crimes and World War II.

 CURRICULUM DEVELOPMENT AND DIGITAL PROJECTS

-HI301.
-Course director, and assistant course director, Responsible for curriculum development and testing for the West Point History of Warfare.
+HI301, Course director (summer) and assistant course director (fall): responsible for curriculum development and testing for the West Point History of Warfare.

 HI361, Medieval Europe.
 Course director, new class, 2013, revised 2015.

 HI370, Ancient and Medieval Warfare.
 Course director, new class, 2014.

 Digital: “War and English Society: A Social Network Analysis.”
 QGIS platform in development.

 Digital: “The Medieval World: Travel, Landscapes, and Networks.”
 Class project for HI361, Medieval Europe.